josephkirk/UERLTools/doc.md

 Implementing Reward Logic in C++: The reward calculation occurs in the reward() function of the RLtools C++ environment interface.
 This function queries the UE5 game state (current and potentially previous) to determine outcomes and assign a float reward.
 For example, UE5's event system or damage handling functions can be used to track when the enemy deals or takes damage.
 While the technical implementation of the RLtools API is a C++ programming task, the design of the state space, action space, and particularly the reward function, is deeply intertwined with game design and requires an iterative approach.
 The quality of these components, rather than the specific RL algorithm, will predominantly determine the emergent AI behavior.The following table illustrates a conceptual mapping for a ranged enemy AI:Table 2: Enemy AI RL Environment Definition (Conceptual Example for a Ranged Enemy)RL ComponentExample UE5 Data Source/CalculationRLtools Representation (Example)Observation - Player Rel.
 Pos.PlayerActor->GetActorLocation() - SelfActor->GetActorLocation()float (normalized X, Y, Z)Observation - Player VelocityPlayerActor->GetVelocity()float (normalized Vx, Vy, Vz)Observation - Line of SightLineTraceTest(Self, Player)float (1.0 for LoS, 0.0 otherwise)Observation - Own HealthSelfHealthComponent->GetCurrentHealth() / MaxHealthfloat (normalized 0 to 1)Observation - Own AmmoSelfWeaponComponent->GetCurrentAmmo() / MaxAmmofloat (normalized 0 to 1)Action - Strafe/Forward VelocityPolicy output action_vec, action_vecfloat (normalized -1 to 1 for X, Y local axes)Action - Aim Adjustment (Delta)Policy output action_vec, action_vecfloat (normalized -1 to 1 for delta Yaw, delta Pitch)Action - Fire TriggerPolicy output action_vecbool (true if action_vec > 0.5)Reward - Damage Dealt to PlayerOnPlayerDamagedBySelfEvent->DamageAmount+ (DamageAmount * Factor)Penalty - Damage Taken by SelfOnSelfTookDamageEvent->DamageAmount- (DamageAmount * Factor)Penalty - Missed ShotIf fire action taken & no hit registeredSmall negative valueReward - Maintaining Optimal RangeIf distance_to_player is within [OptimalMin, OptimalMax]Small positive value per tickThis table provides a concrete example of how abstract RL concepts map to tangible UE5 game variables and events, bridging RL theory with practical game implementation.
-The subsequent table outlines the C++ function mapping:Table 3: RLtools Custom Environment API Mapping to UE5 C++ (Illustrative Signatures in an URLEnemyEnvComponent)RLtools API Function (Conceptual)Conceptual UE5 C++ Signature in URLEnemyEnvComponentKey Responsibilities in UE5 Contextrlt::initial_statevoid RLEnv_InitialState(typename ENVIRONMENT::State& out_initial_rl_state)Reset enemy AI's position, health, ammo in UE5.
+The subsequent table outlines the C++ function mapping:Table 3: RLtools Custom Environment API Mapping to UE5 C++ (Illustrative Signatures in an URLEnemyEnvComponent)RLtools API Function (Conceptual)Conceptual UE5 C++ Signature in URLEnemyEnvComponentKey Responsibilities in UE5 Contextrl_tools::initial_statevoid RLEnv_InitialState(typename ENVIRONMENT::State& out_initial_rl_state)Reset enemy AI's position, health, ammo in UE5.
 Reset player/target if necessary.
-Populate out_initial_rl_state with data from UE5.rlt::stepvoid RLEnv_Step(const typename ENVIRONMENT::State& current_rl_state, const typename rlt::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& rl_action, typename ENVIRONMENT::State& out_next_rl_state)Translate rl_action into UE5 commands (e.g., move enemy, fire weapon).
+Populate out_initial_rl_state with data from UE5.rl_tools::stepvoid RLEnv_Step(const typename ENVIRONMENT::State& current_rl_state, const typename rl_tools::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& rl_action, typename ENVIRONMENT::State& out_next_rl_state)Translate rl_action into UE5 commands (e.g., move enemy, fire weapon).
 Tick relevant UE5 simulation aspects.
-Update out_next_rl_state with the new state from UE5 after the action.rlt::observevoid RLEnv_Observe(const typename ENVIRONMENT::State& current_rl_state, typename ENVIRONMENT::ObservationPrivileged& out_rl_observation)From current_rl_state (which mirrors UE5 state), gather all necessary data from UE5 actors and game world.
-Normalize/process this data and fill out_rl_observation.rlt::rewardfloat RLEnv_CalculateReward(const typename ENVIRONMENT::State& current_rl_state, const typename rlt::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& rl_action_taken, const typename ENVIRONMENT::State& next_rl_state)Based on the transition from current_rl_state to next_rl_state due to rl_action_taken, query UE5 for outcomes (e.g., damage dealt/taken, objectives met) and calculate the scalar reward.rlt::terminatedbool RLEnv_IsTerminated(const typename ENVIRONMENT::State& current_rl_state)Check conditions in UE5 based on current_rl_state: enemy health <= 0, player health <= 0, episode time limit reached, critical objective failed/succeeded.
+Update out_next_rl_state with the new state from UE5 after the action.rl_tools::observevoid RLEnv_Observe(const typename ENVIRONMENT::State& current_rl_state, typename ENVIRONMENT::ObservationPrivileged& out_rl_observation)From current_rl_state (which mirrors UE5 state), gather all necessary data from UE5 actors and game world.
+Normalize/process this data and fill out_rl_observation.rl_tools::rewardfloat RLEnv_CalculateReward(const typename ENVIRONMENT::State& current_rl_state, const typename rl_tools::rl::utils::typing::Action<typename ENVIRONMENT::ACTION_SPEC>::Type& rl_action_taken, const typename ENVIRONMENT::State& next_rl_state)Based on the transition from current_rl_state to next_rl_state due to rl_action_taken, query UE5 for outcomes (e.g., damage dealt/taken, objectives met) and calculate the scalar reward.rl_tools::terminatedbool RLEnv_IsTerminated(const typename ENVIRONMENT::State& current_rl_state)Check conditions in UE5 based on current_rl_state: enemy health <= 0, player health <= 0, episode time limit reached, critical objective failed/succeeded.
 Return true if episode should end.(Note: Actual RLtools API functions are templated on DEVICE and RNG and may have slightly different parameter orders or types.
 The signatures above are illustrative for a UE5 component context.)4.
 Training Your On-Device Enemy AI with RLtoolsOnce the RLtools library is integrated and the UE5-based environment is defined, the next phase is training the enemy AI.
 This involves selecting an appropriate RL algorithm from RLtools' offerings, setting up the training loop, managing data collection within UE5, and strategizing for on-device learning.4.1.
 Selecting an RL Algorithm in RLtoolsRLtools provides implementations of several state-of-the-art deep RL algorithms well-suited for continuous control tasks common in game AI 4:
 TD3 (Twin Delayed Deep Deterministic Policy Gradient): An off-policy actor-critic algorithm designed for continuous action spaces.
 It improves upon DDPG by using clipped double Q-learning to reduce overestimation bias and delaying policy updates for increased stability.4 It is often a strong choice for complex continuous control.
 PPO (Proximal Policy Optimization): An on-policy actor-critic algorithm known for its robust performance, ease of tuning, and good sample efficiency relative to other policy gradient methods.
 PPO is often a reliable baseline.4
 SAC (Soft Actor-Critic): An off-policy actor-critic algorithm based on the maximum entropy RL framework.
 It encourages exploration by adding an entropy term to the objective function and has demonstrated excellent sample efficiency and stability in challenging continuous control benchmarks.6